d-negatu/vibetune/README.md

 VibeTune is maintained as an open source project.
 If you're interested in shaping where vibetune is going, contact the developers.

-## 🌟 Features

-- **Interactive Maps**: Discover places and plan routes with real-time data using Google Maps API.
-- **Tailored Playlists**: Spotify-powered playlists matched to your mood and location.
-- **Real-Time Heatmaps**: Visualize environmental conditions like air quality and crowd density.
-- **Secure Data**: User data and Spotify tokens are stored securely using Firebase Firestore.

-### Interactive Dashboard
-*All your vibes, in one place.*

-### Real-Time Heatmaps
-*Explore air quality and environmental data seamlessly.*

-### Spotify Integration
-*Sync your favorite tunes and discover playlists.*

-## 🔧 Technologies Used

-- **Frontend**: React for a dynamic user interface.
-- **APIs**: Google Maps API for interactive maps, Spotify Web API for music integration.
-- **Backend**: Node.js for handling API requests.
-- **Database**: Firebase Firestore for secure storage.
-- **AI**: OpenAI API for AI-driven insights and recommendations.

 ## 📜 Installation Guide

 ### Prerequisites